hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 6 4 4 4 4 2 5 2 8
-Weapons/Armour: Vampires may be armed with weapons and armour chosen from the Undead Equipment list.
+Weapons/Armor: Vampires may be armed with weapons and armor chosen from the Undead Equipment list.
 Skills: The Vampire may choose from Combat, Academic, Strength & Speed when he gains a new skill.
 In addition, the Vampire may choose from the Von Carstein Skill list.